meta-logi/metaagent-support/opcua-sink-plugin/README.md

-**opcua-sink-plguin** is an OPC UA interface provider plugin for the MetaAgent.
-The plugin runs a OPC UA server in the MetaAgent to serve OPC UA clients according to MTConnect OPC UA Companion Specification.
+**opcua-sink-plguin** is an OPC UA interface provider plugin for MTConnect Agents.
+The plugin runs a OPC UA server in the agent to serve OPC UA clients according to MTConnect OPC UA Companion Specification.

-MetaAgent configuration example using this OPC UA egress plugin:
+Here is a MTConnect agent configuration example using this OPC UA egress plugin:
 ```
 Devices = _metaagent_.xml
 Port = 7979